Dates as data

 Save Active Sheet.

-- Navigate to the file in your finder application.
+- Navigate to the file in Finder (Mac) or Explorer (Windows).
 Right click and select

 Open With.
 Choose a plain text editor application and view the file.
 Notice that the dates display as month/day without any year information.